machinelabs/blog/source/_posts/launching-private-beta.md

 You have unlimited internet access in your lab, which means you can access any dataset you like.
 Check out the [examples in the Keras project](https://github.com/fchollet/keras/tree/master/examples) to get some inspiration.

+Check out our [article](/2017/09/26/a-neural-style-transfer-in-the-browser/) on building a Neural Style Transfer that demos MachineLabs *inputs* feature which makes downloading files really simple.

 #### Can I save / download outputs?

 Yes, all you have to do is saving your data to the lab's `./outputs` directory.
 For more information, read our dedicated [announcement](/2017/09/12/feature-update-saving-outputs-better-console-and-more/)!

+We also just added support for a new REST API to download such assets as further explained [here](/2017/10/16/new-rest-api-and-folder-support).

 #### What's left?